ffich/IndoorAirQuality/README.md

 [Indoor Air Quality Meter Youtube Video](https://www.youtube.com/watch?v=ah0WZv5Y7ic)

+## Throubleshooting
+Some known issues:

+1. If you run the device standalone (i.e. with the application file embedded in a main.py file) you may notice that the display ain't working.
+I don't know why yet, but I'll investigate.
+A simple workaround to make it working is to press the reset button.

 ## Pubblications
 A detailed article in italian will soon be realeased on [Elettronica In](https://www.elettronicain.it/).